White Cypress Chamaecyparis thyoides

 -

-Insects, Diseases, or Other Plant Problems: No serious insect or disease problems.
-It does have some susceptibility to juniper blight, root rot, and certain insect pests such as bagworms.
+Insects, Diseases, or Other Plant Problems: It has some susceptibility to juniper blight, root rot, and certain insect pests such as bagworms.
 See Clemson's publication on root rot.
-This tree is frequently damaged by white tailed deer.
+This tree is frequently damaged by deer in the winter.

 VIDEO created by Ryan Contreras for “Landscape Plant Materials I: Deciduous Hardwoods and Conifers or Landscape Plant Materials II: Spring Flowering Trees and Shrubs” a plant identification course offered by the Department of Horticulture at Oregon State University